SP23-CSCE482/vader-sc/README.md

 - `--overwrite-files`: Overwrite original files with generated comments instead of creating new ones (default: False).
 - `--non-recursive`: Only generate comments for files in the immediate directory, not subdirectories (default: False).
 - `--verbose`: Display verbose output during program execution (default: False).
-- `--new-output`: Create a new folder with the code and generated comments (default: False).
+- `--new-dir`: Create a new folder with the code and generated comments, you can specify a location with `--dir-name` (default: False).
 - `--cuda`: Use NVIDIA GPU for inference (default: False).
 - `--custom-t5-model`: Customize the T5 model used for inference (default: T5-Base).
 Can be a local path or HugginFace model.
 - `--custom-llm-model`: Customize the LLM (GPT-2) model used for inference (default: None).
 Can be a local path or HugginFace model.
 - `--llm-style`: Change the comment style for LLM models (default: DOCSTYLE).
-- `--out-name`: Specify the output folder name for the generated comments and code (default: VaderSC_Commented).
+- `--dir-name`: Specify the output folder name for the generated comments and code, only works if `--new-dir` is used (default: VaderSC_Commented).

 ## Customization